cbase2/ModuleManager/README.md

 Original (c) from Ialdabaoth ( https://github.com/Ialdabaoth )

-Modified by // Modifications by // Maintained by sarbian ( https://github.com/sarbian )
+Modified by // Modifications by  cbase2

 The original licence requirement was: